vangelif/react_todo/README.md

 **[Description]**

-"React Todo List" is a consolidation of the knowledge about React, components, props, state, and hooks, by following a tutorial.
+"React Todo List" is a consolidation of our knowledge about React, components, props, state, and hooks, by following a tutorial.

 ## 🛠️ Built With <a name="built-with"></a>